How To Remote Debug PHP Web Apps In NetBeans On Windows

-In the previous tutorials, we have discussed the steps required to install WampServer, and NetBeans 11.
+In the previous tutorials, we have discussed the steps required to install WampServer, PHP 7 or PHP 8, and NetBeans 11 or NetBeans 12.
 We have also discussed the steps required to debug PHP programs in CLI mode as listed below.

 - How To Install WampServer on Windows - The most recent version of WampServer while writing this tutorial supports up to PHP 7.3.1.
-The steps should be the same as the standalone installation of Apache Web Server.
+The steps should be the same for the standalone installation of the Apache Web Server.